sackn/diffeq/lineIntegrals.md

 If we then apply the partial derivative we can get out final answer
 $$div \vec{F} = y + 1 \quad \square$$

+The divergence of the above example tells us that when $ y > -1$ we have source behavior and when $y < -1$ we have sink behavior.
+Everywhere where $y=0$ the vectors will simply past by, it is neither a sink nor source.

+**Curl Operator**
+The curl operator measures how much a vector field tends to rotate around a point.
+There might be certain points in the vector field that "cause other vectors to rotate/curl around it".
+If we again consider a wind vector field the eye of a tornado would have an extremely high curl because it causes the wind to rotate around itself.
+In the image below point $(0,0)$ has high curl and could represent something like the center of a tornado.